yekrep/RSBot-API/readme.txt

-Copyright (c) 2011 - 2012 J.P.
-Holdings Int'l Ltd.
+Copyright (c) 2011 - 2013 Dequeue Ltd and its licensors.

-See license.txt file for license terms and conditions.
+See license.txt file for Terms and Conditions.